SSPFusion: A Semantic Structure-Preserving Approach for Infrared and Visible Image Fusion: Abstract

 \section{Abstract}

-Most existing learning-based infrared and visible image fusion (IVIF) methods exhibit massive redundant information in the fusion images, i.e., yielding edge-blurring effect or unrecognizable for object detectors.
-To alleviate these issues, we propose a semantic structure-preserving approach for IVIF, namely SSPFusion.
-At first, we design a Structural Feature Extractor (SFE) to extract the structural features of infrared and visible images.
-Then, we introduce a multi-scale Structure-Preserving Fusion (SPF) module to fuse the structural features of infrared and visible images, while maintaining the consistency of semantic structures between the fusion and source images.
-Owing to these two effective modules, our method is able to generate high-quality fusion images from pairs of infrared and visible images, which can boost the performance of downstream computer-vision tasks.
-Experimental results on three benchmarks demonstrate that our method outperforms eight state-of-the-art image fusion methods in terms of both qualitative and quantitative evaluations.
-The code for our method, along with additional comparison results, will be made available at: https://github.com/QiaoYang-CV/SSPFUSION.
+Most existing learning-based multi-modality image fusion (MMIF) methods suffer from significant structure inconsistency due to their inappropriate usage of structural features at the semantic level.
+To alleviate these issues, we propose a semantic structure-preserving fusion approach for MMIF, namely SSPFusion.
+At first, we design a structural feature extractor (SFE) to extract the prominent structural features from multiple input images.
+Concurrently, we introduce a transformation function with Sobel operator to generate self-supervised structural signals in these extracted features.
+Subsequently, we design a multi-scale structure-preserving fusion (SPF) module, guided by the generated structural signals, to merge the structural features of input images.
+This process ensures the preservation of semantic structure consistency between the resultant fusion image and the input images.
+Through the synergy of these two robust modules of SFE and SPF, our method can generate high-quality fusion images and demonstrate good generalization ability.
+Experimental results, on both infrared-visible image fusion and medical image fusion tasks, demonstrate that our method outperforms nine state-of-the-art methods in terms of both qualitative and quantitative evaluations.
+Code of this work will be released at~\href{https://github.com/QiaoYang-CV/SSPFUSION}{https://github.com/QiaoYang-CV/SSPFUSION}.